 I felt this yet again yesterday as we spent several hours at the immigration office in Puebla.
 The colors of the Mexican flag decorated the long counter.
 The signs, of course, all encoded in Spanish.
 There was not a blue-eyed blond in sight, albeit our family.
-After our first turn at the counter, we walked across the street to a hole-in-the-wall photo shop that catered to visa needs.
-We slicked our hair back, removed jewelry and donned our most serious expressions for the flash.
-Twenty minutes later we jogged back with our packet of tiny and very expensive photos, dodging the smeared tamales dulce on the sidewalk.
+After our first turn at the counter, we walked across the street to a hole-in-the-wall photoshop that catered to visa needs.
+We slicked our hair back, removed the jewelry, and donned our most serious expressions for the flash.
+Twenty minutes later we jogged back with our packet of tiny and costly photos, dodging the smeared tamales dulce on the sidewalk.
 After being asked the usual questions, translating our heights and weights into meters and kilos, we were all fingerprinted.

-An hour later we received our visa resident cards—good for the kids and I for three years.
+An hour later, we received our visa resident cards—good for the kids and me for three years.
 Praise be to God!
-No messing around with paperwork and lawyers and so much long while when then we can apply for permanent residency.
+No messing around with paperwork and lawyers and so much longer while when then we can apply for permanent residency.
 What a far cry from the boyhood days of my husband in Central America when he and his family had to drive up the US border every six months!

 We are legal.
 For a long stretch.
 Home in a country that is the only place our daughter remembers living.
 Home in a land where God called us to come and abide.
-Strangely home in a place that still holds more questions for us than answers.
+Strangely home in an area that still holds more questions for us than answers.